Do You Need An Ankle or Calf Leash For A Paddle Board?

 Ankle or Calf SUP Leash

 The leash is actually a safety component because it keeps you attached to the stand up paddle board.
-If you fall in the water, it is possible for the board to float away if it is not attached to your leg by the leash.
+If you fall in the water when paddleboarding, it is possible for the board to float away if it is not attached to your leg by the leash.

 Another reason why you need this leash is that it boosts your confidence on the water.
 Since it is for safety, it makes you feel safer and thus, you have peace of mind to learn how to SUP faster and easily.